 Finally, as the last manufacturing work instructions tip, you must train your process engineers to write effective procedures.

-These individuals need to understand that they will be writing the procedures that your workers will use daily.
-And as such, should take their jobs very seriously.
-If you want to avoid having non-compliance or poor procedure implementation problems, make sure that your process engineers know exactly what they’re writing and why it’s essential.
+These individuals must understand that they will be writing the procedures your workers will use daily.
+And as such, they should take their jobs very seriously.
+To avoid poor procedure implementation problems, ensure your process engineers know exactly what they’re writing and why it’s essential.

 Create a Standard Manufacturing Work Instructions Template Using a Low-code Platform

 Now you know the essential tips and tricks for writing effective manufacturing work instructions.
 You’re probably wondering how you can put them all into action efficiently.
 The answer is simple: use a low-code platform!

 Using a low-code platform like DATAMYTE, you can create a standard template for your manufacturing work instructions that employees can use to understand your processes.
 Your process engineers will be able to quickly add in their information while also being able to customize the instructions as needed.

 DATAMYTE is a quality management platform with low-code capabilities.
 The DataMyte Digital Clipboard, in particular, is a low-code workflow automation software that features a checklist and smart form builder.
 This tool lets you create a comprehensive standard manufacturing work instructions template to use and share with your team.

 To create a checklist or form template using DATAMYTE, follow these steps: